 It comes as no surprise that security is the most important aspect of any antivirus suite.
 However, when you’re just a regular user, how can you know that an antivirus will keep its promise of protecting your device at all times?

 Well, that’s where independent lab tests come into play.
-Security research institutes like AV-TEST test and compare the most popular antivirus programs so that you could easily choose the best one.
+Securely research institutes like AV-TEST test and compare the most popular antivirus programs so that you could easily choose the best one.

 Real-time protection might just be the most important security feature of any antivirus software.
 It doesn’t allow malware to be installed onto your device when you browse the web or download files, making your online experience much safer.